The Jacob Beneke 2025 Student Scholarship Award

 Maple Grove Senior High

-We wish Madison all the best for the future.
+We wish Kat all the best for the future.